 Private schools must meet the requirements of Chapter Ed 400 of the New Hampshire Code of Administrative Rules.

-Administrative Rules and statutes may be downloaded from the State Web site.
+Administrative Rules and statutes may be downloaded from the Administrative Rules for Education section of this Web site.

 No. Although certain requirements are the same among the different types of schools, many are different.
 The specific requirements for each type of school are found above.